What is Asset Management Company (AMC) in Mutual Fund?

 Asset Management Company - AMC in Mutual Funds

-Every AMC holds various schemes that are regulated and approved by SEBI.
-Total funds pooled under a plan are AUM (Asset under management).
+Every AMC, or asset management company in mutual fund terms, holds various schemes that are regulated and approved by SEBI.
+Total funds pooled under a plan are AUM (Asset Under Management).

-AMC manages the fund of all individual investors and institutions under various schemes authorized by SEBI by a professional team.
+AMC manages the funds of all individual investors and institutions under various schemes authorized by SEBI by a professional team.

-In this article, we will break down all the information about AMC in a mutual fund.
+In this article, we will break down all the information about what is AMC in mutual funds, its functions, and its importance.

 These companies have a professional research team, including a fund manager, to manage a mutual fund to achieve the investment objective against the benchmark.

-Asset Management Company is the full form of AMC in mutual fund.
+Asset Management Company is the full form of AMC in mutual funds, a term often encountered when researching mutual funds.
 The company invests in various high and low-risk securities like equity, debt, fixed income instruments, real estate, pension funds, etc.

-AMC and fund management team is responsible for portfolio diversification, management, and asset allocation.
+The AMC, short for Asset Management Company, and its fund management team are responsible for portfolio diversification, management, and asset allocation.

-They are also entitled to calculate the risk profile of the total asset they manage.
+They are also entitled to calculate the risk profile of the total assets they manage.
 The risk should contain an overall assessment of factors like,

 • Market risk